SaxenaAnirudh/lendingClubCaseStudy/README.md

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- python - version 3.0

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

-## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@SaxenaAnirudh] - feel free to contact me!

 <!-- Optional -->